Last Updated on April 19, 2026

 Match the protocol to the promise

-The better cosmetic data in this source set came from a series, not from a one-time event.
-That matters because a treatment that required five weekly sessions in a study should not be marketed as if one appointment typically delivers the same endpoint.
-Protocol details are not small print; they are part of the evidence.
+The published cosmetic data in this source set came from a series.
+That matters.
+A treatment that required five weekly sessions in a study should not be sold as though one appointment usually produces the same result.

 Match the recovery plan to your actual skin behavior